steliosot/pwd/Class-2/README.md

 ####  Running the commands on the GCP

-**To run this tutorial, you should start your MySQL server on the GCP. **
+**To run this tutorial, you should start your MySQL server on the GCP**

 1. First, you must set up your command line to the current project id.